logoThe Mall, London

 King Charles, the coronation, and the future

-On May 6th, King Charles III will be officially crowned as King of England, the United Kingdom and other Commonwealth Realms.
-The ceremony will take place in London's Westminster Abbey, where English Kings and Queens have been crowned for 1000 years or more.
+In May 2023, King Charles III was crowned as King of England, the United Kingdom and other Commonwealth Realms.
+The ceremony took place in London's Westminster Abbey, where English Kings and Queens have been crowned for 1000 years or more.

-King Charles will sit on a throne that is more than 700 years old.
-He will be crowned by the Archbishop of Canterbury, with the "Saint Edward's Crown", a royal crown that has been used since the year 1320, and perhaps for more than 1,000 years.
-His wife Camilla will be crowned as Queen Camilla.
-She will wear a more modern crown, one that was made in 1911 for Queen Mary, the wife of King George V.
+King Charles sat on a throne that is more than 700 years old.
+He was crowned by the Archbishop of Canterbury, with the "Saint Edward's Crown", a royal crown that has been used since the year 1320, and perhaps for more than 1,000 years.
+His wife Camilla was crowned as Queen Camilla.
+She wore a more modern crown, one that was made in 1911 for Queen Mary, the wife of King George V.

-Although about 2,000 people will attend the ceremony, and this will be shown live on TV all over the world, Charles's coronation will be simpler and shorter than the last coronation, that of his mother "the Queen" in 1953.
+About 2,000 people attended the ceremony inside the Abbey, but the event was seen live on TV by millions all over the world; although Charles's coronation lasted for two hours, it was simpler and shorter than the last coronation, that of his mother "the Queen" in 1953.
 Times have changed, attitudes have changed, and the British monarchy has just changed considerably.

-After the ceremony in Westminster Abbey, King Charles and Queen Camilla will ride in a carriage, pulled by horses, to Buckingham Palace.
-Following another tradition, they will then come out onto the balcony, to wave to the crowds below.
+Not all things have changed!
+After the ceremony in Westminster Abbey, King Charles and Queen Camilla were carried to Buckingham Palace in a golden carriage, pulled by horses, .
+Following another tradition, they then came out onto the balcony, to wave to the crowds below.

-The Coronation on Saturday 6th May will be a great national day of festivities all over the UK and beyond.
-The festivities will continue all the weekend, and into Monday when there is a special national holiday.
-There will be flags all over the country, souvenirs and decorations in shops, monuments and public places, and street parties in cities, towns and villages.
+The Coronation was a great national day of festivities all over the UK and beyond.
+The festivities continued all the weekend, and into Monday when there was a special national holiday.
+There were flags all over the country, souvenirs and decorations in shops, monuments and public places, and street parties in cities, towns and villages.

-During the weekend of 6th - 8th May, most people in Britain will be celebrating the Coronation, happy to have a new King.
-Some will not.
-Most people in Britain are happy with the monarchy, or accept it, but there are others who think that Britain should be a republic.
-They are in a minority, and in autumn 2022, even after the death of the Queen, two thirds of people in Britain were in favour of the monarchy.
+During the Coronation weekend, most people in Britain celebrated the Coronation, as they were happy to have a new King, but some did not.
+Two thirds of people in Britain are happy with the monarchy, or accept it, but there are others who want Britain to become a republic.
+Yet for now, republicans are in a small minority, representing just 25% of the population, according to an opinion poll made a few days after the Coronation.

 What will happen next?
 That will depend very much on King Charles.
 He has said that he wants to modernise the British monarchy and make it more relevant to the 21st century.
 If he succeeds, the monarchy may continue for many years to come.
 If he fails, who knows what will happen?